DevMata/movie-buster-v2/README.md

 - payload for login is {email:string,password:string}
 - it is setted a default admin, its credentials {email:'admin@admin.com', password: 'admin@buster'}
 - it is setted a default client, its credentials {email:'client@client.com', password: 'client@buster'}
+- go to localhost:3000/api to see API documentation with swagger

 ## Environment variables required